Ralsei-x64/aethers-oc-efi/README.md

 ps.
 If you have anything to contribute, please do <3.

 **Thanks to the AMD OS X discord for providing a patched version of AppleIGC which works with my system.**

-*Warning: For the current version ("Fixing I225-V Networking"), configurator tools were used.
-The upcoming version which works with Tahoe will feature a redone config from scratch.*

-Do not upgrade to Tahoe yet.
-From my testing, it does not boot.
-I'm currently working on a new EFI which will boot Tahoe.